rsmp-nordic/rsmp_core/rst/rsmp.rst

 Write operation
 ~~~~~~~~~~~~~~~
-Commands messages are recommended for write operations.
-Write operations
+Commands messages are used for write operations.
+Write operations works as
-works as "Set point"/Desired value.
+"Set point"/Desired value.

 Sequence for a write operation: